targetflow/WolfIsland/README.md

 <h4 align="center">A desktop app for WolfIsland environment modeling based on <a href="https://www.sfml-dev.org" target="_blank">SFML</a>.</h4>

-Simulate artificial the life of animals in closed environment by changing the parameters and watch for changes in their population.
+Simulate artificial life of animals in closed environment by changing the parameters and watch for changes in their population.

 ## Demo